Example config file:

 Loads the default pipeline definition to Elasticsearch on APM Server startup.
 Defaults to true.

 Overwrites the existing APM pipeline definition in Elasticsearch.
-Defaults to true.
+Defaults to false.

 Data is buffered in a memory queue before it is published to the configured output.